Artificial intelligence (AI) is a fast-moving technology with a long road ahead of it. For all its surrounding hype, AI is still in its infancy.

 Following the AI Leaders

 Perhaps more surprising is the enthusiasm for AI among old-line industrial organizations such as GE and Ford.
 These companies recognize the importance of cognitive technologies in a broader digital transformation of their core businesses.
-Both companies aim to create new or better products while also spawning markets for services made possible by AI technology.

 Companies outside the tech sector take a more-focused approach to AI.
 Automakers including BMW, Ford, Honda, Tesla, and Toyota are pumping resources into autonomous vehicle technologies likely to alter not only their products but also their business models and basic industry structures, such as General Motors’ intent to offer ride-sharing services with self-driving cars.
 Other manufacturers such as Bosch, GE, and Samsung are investing in machine learning, connected devices, and the Internet of Things to create service offerings that support and expand their existing business lines.